Estimated Reading Time: 15 mins

 Image by freepik

-If you’ve snooped any of my ‘mind’ blogs or my visual content across my other platforms, you’ll notice I’m a big believer of acting in faith.
+If you’ve snooped any of my mind blogs or my visual content across other platforms, you’ll notice I’m a big believer in acting by faith.

-I practice living a life led by my will rather than my emotions – daily.
+I practice living a life led by faith rather than by my emotions — daily.

-If you also know what it’s like to live with a difficult mental health condition, then you’ll know (or can at least imagine), how tough the above mentioned is to do when you’re mentally battling yourself.
+And if you live with a difficult mental health condition yourself, you’ll know (or can at least imagine), how tough this can be when you’re battling your own mind.

 Image by Tima miroshnichenko on pexels

-After prayer, I got to practicing my songs for worship ahead of service.
+After prayer, I got to practicing my songs and once completed, I then got to editing my video posts.

 I felt depleted, but I knew I needed to persist.

-It wasn’t too long before my brother, sister-in-law and nephews arrived.
+It wasn’t too long before my brother, his wife, and my nephews had arrived.
 We would pack the church equipment and travel to church in our separate cars.

 Image by Israel Torres on pexels

-Following service, we came back to mums, ate dinner and had a jolly good time together.
+Following the service, we came back to mums, ate dinner and had a good time together.
 It was late in the evening when my family left and I soon headed to sleep.

 Image by Karolina Kaboompics on pexels

-Despite proceeding with my commitments as best as possible, I still felt completely besides myself.
+Despite proceeding with my commitments as best as possible, I still felt besides myself.

 My usual confidence seemed to have vanished.
 I felt emotionally sensitive and began to second guess everything.